mesosphere/dcos-docs-site/pages/1.13/administering-clusters/delete-node/index.md

 title: Shut Down and Decommission Nodes
 menuWeight: 810
 excerpt: Shutting down and decommissioning agent nodes
 enterprise: false
 ---

-As of DC/OS 1.12, deleting a node involves two steps: telling DC/OS to mark the node as `GONE`, and stopping the corresponding Mesos slave systemd unit.
+In DC/OS 1.12 and later, deleting a node involves two steps:
+* Telling DC/OS to mark the node as `GONE`
+* Stopping the corresponding Mesos slave `systemd` unit

 If your node has gone down in an unplanned way, you only have to [Decommission the node](/1.13/administering-clusters/delete-node/#decommission-the-node/).